roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 Merchant has a website which is under development.
 What would you recomment to him to avoid indexing in SE this website till it's released?

+## ECM-17.
+Question

+What can increase sales in situations where customer has items in the cart but doesn't buy?

 ## Tax (TX)

 ### ECM-TX-1.
 Question